 Most financial advisors recommend enrolling in a long-term care insurance policy at an earlier age.
 This is due to a couple of reasons.

-Younger policyholders will get much lower premiums than older policyholders.
+Younger policyholders premium costs are much lower than older policyholders.
 This is due to the low likelihood that they’ll actually use the insurance any time soon.
 However, having the policy in place will make any transition into long-term care later on an easier and less stressful process.
 If you don’t need it until you’re older, you’ll have put quite a bit of money over many years into your policy, and you’ll likely have more to work with when you actually need it.

 While most people don’t tend to fixate on it, life is fairly unpredictable.
-You might be 30 years old and at peak physical condition, but a sudden accident or unforeseen health issue can very quickly land you in some form of long-term care.
-Sometimes, this care may be temporary.
-You might have to recover from a stroke in a nursing home for a few years.
-Sometimes, it’s a more permanent affair.
+You might be 30 years old and at peak physical condition, but a sudden accident or succumbing to any of a wide range of unforeseen health conditions can rapidly change your health status and land you needing some living adjustments and a range of services or nursing care.

-As you age, the likelihood of something putting you in a nursing home increases.
-Having a long-term care insurance policy is a pre-emptive measure that protects you in case life takes a harsh turn.
+As you age, the likelihood of poor health putting you in an assisted living facility increases.
+Having long-term care coverage is a pre-emptive measure that protects you in case life takes a harsh turn.

 How Much Does Long-Term Care Insurance Cost?